samaradel/www_threefold/www.threefoldtoken.com/content/ito/ito.md

 ## Disclaimer

-We do everything possible to protect your purchase of Tokens, we do this by making sure we work with the right legal partner (Orrick) as well as making sure that all our procedures are 100% transparent.
-We use a blockchain as well as paper documentation to make sure that all ITO investments are registered in the most secure way.
+We do everything possible to protect your purchase of (i)Tokens, we do this by making sure we work with the right legal partner (Orrick) as well as making sure that all our procedures are 100% transparent.
+We use a blockchain as well as paper documentation to make sure that all ITO transactions are registered in the most secure way.

 You will have full insight on budgets of the Foundation and all progress we are making.
 We want to be a teal organization (means 100% transparent organization).